Education Required for Addiction Counselor Credentialing

 Learn more about Prescription of Tobacco Cessation Aids

-Supervision Requirements
+Supervision Requirements (Practice and Prescriptive Authority)

-A physician assistant is authorized to perform selected medical services only in collaboration with a licensed physician.
-Collaboration requires active and continuous overview of the physician assistant’s activities to ensure that the physician’s directions and advice are in fact implemented, but does not require the continuous and constant physical presence of the collaborating physician.
-The range of services that may be provided by a physician assistant must be set forth in a written protocol, jointly developed by the collaborating physician and the physician assistant.
-Tenn.
-Code Ann. §63-19-106
+Collaboration requires active and continuous overview of the PA’s activities to ensure that the physician’s directions and advice are in fact implemented but does not require the continuous and constant physical presence of the collaborating physician.
+TENN.
+CODE ANN. § 63-19-106

-Learn more about Supervision Requirements
+Learn more about Adaptable Proximity Requirements

 Scope of Practice Determination